Loyola Awards Grant to Help Commemorate 150-year History

 Loyola's Women and Leadership Archives (WLA) holds the records of Mundelein College, an all-women's college established in 1930 by the Sisters of Charity of the Blessed Virgin Mary (BVMs).
 From the beginning, Mundelein and nearby Loyola shared faculty, activities, and social justice values, eventually merging in 1991.
 According to WLA Director Nancy Freeman, "The 150th Scholars are excellent partners with the WLA to highlight the often unknown history of Mundelein, an integral part of Loyola's past.
 The Scholars bring energy, enthusiasm, and a strong desire to tell varied stories.
 It's fun and exciting to see their research and ideas!"

 In addition to funding from the President’s Office, generous in-kind support has also been given by the Center for Textual Studies and Digital Humanities, the Graduate School, the History Department, and the University Libraries.
 A public website with updates on their discoveries is in preparation and will debut later in the year.

 About Loyola University Chicago

 Founded in 1870, Loyola University Chicago is one of the nation’s largest Jesuit, Catholic universities, with more than 16,600 students.
 Nearly 11,500 undergraduates call Loyola home.
-The University has four campuses: three in the greater Chicago area and one in Rome, Italy, as well as course locations in Saigon-Ho Chi Minh City, Vietnam; Vernon Hills, Illinois, and a Retreat and Ecology Campus in Woodstock, Illinois.
+The University has four campuses: three in the greater Chicago area and one in Rome, Italy, as well as a course location in Vernon Hills, Illinois, and a Retreat and Ecology Campus in Woodstock, Illinois.
 The University features 13 schools, colleges, and institutes, To learn more about Loyola, visit LUC.edu, “like” us at Facebook.com/LoyolaChicago, or follow us on Twitter via @LoyolaChicago or @LoyolaNewsroom.